rmt/amqptools/README.rst

 Command line AMQP clients
 =========================

-amqpspawn and amqpsend allow the simple use of AMQP brokers from the command line.
+amqpspawn and amqpsend allow the simple sending and receiving of AMQP messages from the command line or shell scripts.
+You will require an existing AMQP broker such as RabbitMQ to be running somewhere on an accessible network.

 They use rabbitmq-c (http://hg.rabbitmq.com/rabbitmq-c/), and the rabbitmq library can be statically compiled-in so as to only leave standard libc